Law Enforcement Agency (LEA)

 A Law Enforcement Agency (LEA) is an organization that is responsible for enforcing the law and maintaining public safety.

-Some examples of Law Enforcement Agencies include:
+Structure of Law Enforcement Agencies

 [ Glossary ]